 Config - Variables

-There are many global variables that are set for The Navigator.
-There is a question mark next to each variable which explains in greater detail.
+Many global variables are set for The Navigator.
+A question mark next to each variable explains in greater detail.
 The variable contents can be viewed using the Variable Watcher skill found in the Scripts category.

 Config - Settings

-1) Ignore distance values that are less than this specified distance in CM.
+1) Ignore distance values less than this specified distance in CM.
 The distance values are provided by any NMS Level #3 Group #1 sensor.

-2) Ignore distance values that are further than this specified distance in CM.
+2) Ignore distance values further than this specified distance in CM.
 The distance values are provided by any NMS Level #3 Group #1 sensor.

-3) Filter false positives by removing obstacles that are detected and then later not detected within the same area.
+3) Filter false positives by removing detected obstacles and then later not detected within the same area.

 5) This value complements the pause navigation distance value.
 This value will determine the degree range of when to pause navigation.
 If you wish for the entire range to be paused, enter 360 degrees.
 If you only want objects in front of the robot paused, enter 90.
 The degree number entered is divided by two and used from the left and right of the center of the robot.